Professor, The Center for Autoimmune & Musculoskeletal Disease,

 Phone: (718) 470-7550

 Dr. Vambutas is a clinician scientist.
-She is the Medical Director of the Apelian Cochlear Implant Program and the Section Head of Otology/Neurotology of Northwell Health.
-She is Professor of Otolaryngology & Molecular Medicine at the Hofstra Northwell School of Medicine.
-She is an Investigator in the Center for Autoimmune & Musculoskeletal Disorders, at Feinstein Institute for Medical Research.
-She is also Director of the Center for Hearing & Balance and Basic & Clinical Research, at the New York Head & Neck Institute of Northwell Health.
+She is the medical director of the Apelian Cochlear Implant Program and the Section Head of Otology/Neurotology of Northwell Health.
+She is professor of Otolaryngology & Molecular Medicine at the Hofstra Northwell School of Medicine.
+She is a professor in the Center for Autoimmune & Musculoskeletal Disease, at the Feinstein Institute for Medical Research.
+She is also director of the Center for Hearing & Balance and Basic & Clinical Research, at the New York Head & Neck Institute of Northwell Health.

 Dr. Vambutas completed her medical school training at the Albert Einstein College of Medicine with a medical degree with distinction in research.
 She was an Otolaryngology resident at Long Island Jewish Medical Center, and completed her fellowship training in Otology & Neurotology with Dr. Michael Paparella, in Minneapolis, Minnesota.